teamup-org/cleo-asp-501/README.md

 - Ability for users to express their interests more (outside of ```tracks``` and ```emphasis```) allowing for a more involved reccomendation algorithm

 ## Acknowledgement
-We would like to thank Professor Wade, Pratik and Sundhanva for their continued support in this project.
+We would like to thank Professor Wade for her continued support in this project.
 We would also like to thank our customer Dr. Kebo for his insights, feedback and creation of a positive environment for learning.

 Prevoius Cleo group members:
 - Maria Viteri